Meet our Family of Instructors

 In 2007, I traveled to Australia with my family.
 There, my husband and I started the BellyRoles Project, a collaborative photo and narrative project with Tribal dancers.
-We had an article about the BellyRoles Project in the January-March 2008 edition ofBellydance Oasis, an Australian magazine.
+We had an article about the BellyRoles Project published in the January-March 2008 edition of Bellydance Oasis, an Australian magazine.

 Since 2008 I've been teaching.
 I feel blessed to share my love of this dance with students, and see how it becomes a catalyst for their own tranformations.
 I am priveleged to direct the troupe Serendipity's Kiss Tribal Bellydance, a beautiful group of 6 sister-dancers.
 I also love to write about the art of Tribal Bellydance and how it intersects with body image, sustainability, health, spirituality, and women's empowerment.
 I'm inspired by the transformative nature of Tribal dance, the sense of community it creates, its ancient roots and modern innovations.

 Ahh...bellydance, my portal to grace.
 It is such a catalyst for peeling away my layers and revealing the true dancer within.